Extending some results on the second neighborhood conjecture: Graphs that are almost tournaments

 \subsubsection{Completions and special in-neighbors}

-A tournament $T$ is said to be a \emph{completion} of $G$ if $V(G)=V(T)$ and $E(G)\subseteq E(T)$.
-It is easy to see that a completion of $G$ can be obtained by ``orienting'' every missing edge of $G$, i.e., by adding an oriented edge in place of each missing edge of $G$.
-Our strategy will be to show that there exists a way to orient the missing edges of $G$ so that the resulting completion $T$ of $G$ has the property that the feed vertex of any median order of $T$ has a large second neighborhood not just in $T$, but also in $G$.
-A missing edge $a\miss b$ of $G$ that has been oriented from $a$ to $b$ in $T$ is denoted by $a\dashrightarrow b$.
+A tournament $T$ is said to be a \emph{completion} of $D$ if $V(D)=V(T)$ and $E(D)\subseteq E(T)$.
+It is easy to see that a completion of $D$ can be obtained by ``orienting'' every missing edge of $D$, i.e., by adding an oriented edge in place of each missing edge of $D$.
+When a completion $T$ of $D$ is specified, a missing edge $a\miss b$ of $D$ that has been oriented from $a$ to $b$ in $T$ is denoted by $a\dashrightarrow b$.

-\begin{definition} Given a completion $T$ of $G$ and a vertex $v\in V(T)$, we say that an in-neighbor $b$ of $v$ is a \emph{special in-neighbor} if $b\twoheadrightarrow v$ and $b\in N^{++}_T(v)$.
+\begin{definition} Given a completion $T$ of $D$ and a vertex $v\in V(T)$, we say that an in-neighbor $b$ of $v$ is a \emph{special in-neighbor} if $b\twoheadrightarrow v$ and $b\in N^{++}_T(v)$.
 Further, we say that a special in-neighbor $b$ of $v$ is of \emph{Type-I} if there exists $a\in V(T)$ such that $v\rightarrow a\dashrightarrow b\twoheadrightarrow v$.
 Similarly, we say that a special in-neighbor $b$ of $v$ is of \emph{Type-II} if there exists $a\in V(T)$ such that $v\dashrightarrow a\rightarrow b\twoheadrightarrow v$.
 Note that any special in-neighbor of $v$ is either Type-I or Type-II or both. \end{definition}